-This quick and easy test starts with a medical history being taken before you partially disrobe for the scanning to be performed.
+This quick and easy test starts with a complete and confidential medical history followed by a series of contact free images taken by a medical grade thermal camera.
 This first session provides the baseline of your “thermal signature”.
 A subsequent session assures that the patterns remain stable and unchanged.
-All of your thermograms (images) are interpreted by MD's who are board certified in thermology and are kept on record.
+All of your thermograms (images) are interpreted by MD's who are board certified in thermology.
 Once your stable thermal pattern has been established, any changes can be readily detected during your routine annual screening.
 ALL women can benefit from DITI breast screening.
 However, it is especially appropriate for younger women (30 – 50) and those whose denser breast tissue makes it more difficult for mammography to be effective.
 Also for women of all ages who, for many reasons, are unable or unwilling to undergo routine mammography (ie. mastectomy, implants, tissue density etc.).
 This test can also provide a ‘clinical marker' to the doctor or mammographer that a specific area needs particularly close examination.

 What is Thermography?

-Thermography, also known as D.I.T.I. (digital infrared thermal imaging) is a 15 minute non-invasive test of physiology.
+Thermography, also known as digital infrared thermal imaging (DITI) is a non-invasive test of physiology.
 This diagnostic technique converts infrared radiation emitted from the skin surface into electrical impulses that are visualized in color.
 The spectrum of colors indicate an increase or decrease in the amount of infrared radiation being emitted from the body surface (to 0.01 degree C).
 Medical Thermography can graphically display and record the subjective feeling of pain by objectively displaying the changes in skin surface temperature that are produced by pain states.
 Medical Thermography's major clinical value is in its high sensitivity to pathology in the vascular, muscular, neural and skeletal systems and as such can contribute to a diagnosis by the clinician.

 Clinical uses for DITI include: